 Founded in 1875, we have grown to our current size and leadership position through organic growth and acquisitions.
-We developed our leading market position over our 149-year 150-year history by emphasizing technological innovation, manufacturing excellence and superior customer service.
+We developed our leading market position over our 150-year history by emphasizing technological innovation, manufacturing excellence and superior customer service.
 In accordance with our strategic framework, we are building out our business system (CMBS) and growth framework to be market-led, customer-centric, and operationally excellent with our people and values at the core.
 We believe this will transform Columbus McKinnon into a top-tier Intelligent Motion Solutions company.
 We expect our strategy will enhance shareholder value by expanding EBITDA margins and return on invested capital ("ROIC").

-Our revenue base is geographically diverse with approximately 44% 43% of net sales derived from customers outside the U.S. for the nine three months ended December 31, 2023 June 30, 2024.
+Our revenue base is geographically diverse with approximately 43% 45% of net sales derived from customers outside the U.S. for the three six months ended June 30, 2024 September 30, 2024.
 We believe this diversity balances the impact of changes that occur in local economies, as well as benefits the Company by providing access to growing emerging markets.
 We monitor both U.S. and Eurozone Industrial Capacity Utilization statistics as well as the ISM Production Index as indicators of anticipated demand for our products.
 In addition, we continue to monitor the potential impact of other global and U.S. trends including, industrial production, trade tariffs, raw material cost inflation, interest rates, foreign currency exchange rates, and activity of end-user markets around the globe.

 From a strategic perspective, we are investing in new products as we focus on our greatest opportunities for growth.
 We maintain a strong North American market share with significant leading market positions in hoists, lifting and sling chain, forged attachments, actuators, precision conveyors and digital power and motion control systems for the material handling industry.
-We seek to maintain and enhance our market share by focusing our sales and marketing activities toward select North American and global market sectors including general industrial, energy, automotive, heavy OEM, entertainment, construction and infrastructure, life sciences food and beverage, e-commerce and consumer products.
+We seek to maintain and enhance our market share by focusing our sales and marketing activities toward select North American and global market sectors including general industrial, energy, automotive, heavy OEM, entertainment, construction and infrastructure, life sciences food and beverage, e-commerce and consumer products. battery production.

-On May 31, 2023, in fiscal 2024, the Company completed its acquisition of acquired montratec GmbH ("montratec"), a leading automation solutions company that designs and develops intelligent automation and transport systems for interlinking industrial production and logistics processes. montratec product offerings complement compliment the previous acquisitions of both Dorner and Garvey, and further these acquisitions are collectively expected to accelerate the Company's Company's shift to into a provider of intelligent motion solutions and serve as a platform to expand capabilities in advanced, higher technology automation solutions.
+In fiscal 2024, the Company acquired montratec GmbH ("montratec"), a leading automation solutions company that designs and develops intelligent automation and transport systems for interlinking industrial production and logistics processes. montratec product offerings compliment the previous acquisitions of both Dorner and Garvey, and these acquisitions are collectively expected to accelerate the Company's shift into a provider of intelligent motion solutions and serve as a platform to expand capabilities in advanced, higher technology automation solutions.